IamDevTrivedi/Resturant-Management-System/documentation/NON_FUNCTIONAL_REQUIREMENTS.md

 ---

-## 9. Backup & Recovery Requirements

-- Automated daily database backups must be maintained.
-- Backups should be stored in at least two separate regions.
-- The system should allow point-in-time recovery for databases.
-- Backup restoration time should not exceed 1 hour.

 ---

-## 10. Monitoring & Auditing Requirements
+## 9. Monitoring & Auditing Requirements

 - All system events (login, reservation, payment, cancellation) must be logged.
 - Logs must be tamper-proof and stored securely.